Marcin-The-Pythonist/8-Week-SQL-Challenge/Challenge #1 - Danny's Dinner/README.md

    <h3>Thought Process💭</h3>
   <ul>
     <li>First, I created a temporary table with the information I needed to answer the question.</li>
-    <li>As in the previous question, I needed to find the first element within each group using the <b>RANK</b>function.
-This time, however, I <b>reversed RANK order</b></li>so that the most frequent elements are first.
+    <li>As in the previous question, I needed to find the first element within each group using the <b>RANK</b> function.
+This time, however, I <b>reversed RANK order</b> so that the most frequent elements are first.
 "Why?" you might ask.
-Because the <b>first element has a fixed value of 1, unlike the last element.</b>
+Because the <b>first element has a fixed value of 1, unlike the last element.</b><br>
-Think of a scenario where one person buys only ramen and curry and the other person buys ramen, curry and sushi.
+Think of a scenario where one person buys only ramen and curry and the other person buys ramen, curry and sushi.<br>
-For the person <b>no.1</b>, the last element is 2nd.
+For the person <b>no.1</b>, the last element is 2nd.<br>
-For the person <b>no.2</b>, the last element would be the 3rd one.
+For the person <b>no.2</b>, the last element would be the 3rd one.<br>
-That's why it's easier to address the first element.
+That's why it's easier to address the first element.</li>
     <li>Customer B appears 3 times in the table.
 It's because all the dishes are equally popular considering him.</li>
   </ul>
   <h3>Code💻</h3>